 Lupin the Third, grandson of the "gentleman thief," Arsene Lupin, traveles the world in search of challenging loot to steal, along with his companions: The sharpshooter Daisuke Jigen, the swordsman Ishikawa Goemon XIII, and the deadly beauty Fujiko Mine.
 Chasing them to the ends of the earth is the redoubtable ICPO officer Inspector Koichi (The Ol' Man) Zenigata.
 Whether it's a billion dollars' ransom menat to save the city of Pisa, Italy, a solid gold van, or the mask of Tutankamen, Lupin will go after it!
 Written by

-The third season's opening credits are a montage of Lupin and his gang showing off their skills (Lupin at a pool table, Jigen shooting a grape off a bunch, Fujiko dancing, Goemon cutting down an opponent), while Zenigata chases them.
+The second season's opening credits are a stylish OO7-esque sequence featuring Lupin and his gang performing their functions (Lupin driving his car, Fujiko with a machine gun, Jigen shooting down a sniper, Goemon slashing a building open), while Zenigata chases them.
 See more »

 Was this review helpful to you?